 The storm forced Kerry to cut short his session with Abbas to return to Israel before the roads and border-crossings shut.

-An unusual blanket of snow surprised residents in the Gaza Strip who stopped to take pictures of snowy scenes.
-But the Palestinian territory was also hit by heavy rain that flooded roads and made them impassable.
+Flurries of snow surprised residents in the Gaza Strip, but heavy rain also hit the Palestinian territory, making many roads impassable.
 Emergency workers used fishing boats to evacuate 700 people from their homes and provide food, blankets and torches to hundreds of others caught in high water.

-Fuel shortages in recent weeks have caused Gaza's sole power plant to shut its generators, leaving residents with 12-hour blackouts and disrupting hospitals, sewage treatment facilities and private businesses.
+Fuel shortages have plagued Gaza's sole power plant in recent weeks, causing 12-hour blackouts and disrupting hospitals, sewage treatment facilities and businesses.

 The Israeli military said on Friday it had opened a crossing with Gaza in response to a U.N. appeal to let in aid supplies.